tinkerinestudio/Coordia-beta/README.md

+Coordia beta v0.1 by Tinkerine Studio
+Coordia is based on Pronterface and runs skeinforge in the background for slice commands (with pypy for quicker slicing).

+For questions, comments or feedback, feel free to email: support@tinkerines.com

 Printrun consists of printcore, pronsole and pronterface, and a small collection of helpful scripts.

   * printcore.py is a library that makes writing reprap hosts easy